 Should I buy a “Dry Charge” A/C system?

-Current R-410A systems have many benefits to Gainesville homeowners that Dry Charge units do not.
-A sample of the benefits include:
+Current R-410A systems offer benefits to Gainesville homeowners that Dry Charge units do not.
+Some of the benefits include:

 - Increased energy efficiency for affordable in-home comfort

 - Current production refrigerant solutions guaranteeing longer life and extended availability of refrigerant

 - Extended warranty periods for more peace of mind

 - Quieter operation for a more peaceful indoor environment

 - Eco friendly refrigerant that reduces the carbon imprint that negatively impacts our environment

 - Matched coil solutions for increased reliability and guaranteed cooling and heating performance